piotrnowoslawski/zComponents/.github/docs/styling.md

 Checklist:

-- Is `zcomponents-ui/styles.css` imported exactly once?
+- Are styles imported exactly once?
-- Does your bundler support CSS imports from `node_modules`?
+- Are you importing the correct per‑component file?
-- Are CSS Modules configured to allow global CSS?
+- Does your bundler allow CSS imports from `node_modules`?
 - Is the CSS file present in the final bundle?

 Inspect the DOM and verify expected class names exist in computed styles.